 - 22-5495 Request for Change of VA Education Program or Place of Training - Survivors and Dependents.
 Use this form if you are the son, daughter or spouse of a qualified veteran, and have previously received VA benefits at another college or university, or if you are changing from one program to another, such as from a bachelor's to a master's program.
 This is used for benefits under Chapter 35.

-You must provide details to the registrar every academic term (fall, spring, summer).
+You must provide details to the registrar every academic term (fall, spring and/or summer).
 Under Chapter 30, students cannot receive Montgomery GI Bill for any course(s) for which Tuition Assistance is awarded, except for the Top-Up program.
 Also, special rules exist for certain reservists with Chapter 1606 benefits.
 If you will be using Tuition Assistance and Top-Up, you will not be certified through this office.
 You should simply submit the Tuition Assistance form to the Buffalo processing office.
 Please visit the VA website for details about this option.

 You do not need to be enrolled full time.
 However, your enrollment does affect the amount of your VA educational benefits.
 Payment rates can be found on the Veterans Affairs website or by calling (888) 442-4551.